Meeting Time: August 18, 2022 at 1:30pm HST

 • Default_avatar

-Kathren Rosales about 2 years ago
+Kathren Rosales over 2 years ago

 The changes made in this bill are good but not strong enough to KEEP the deed-restricted property TRULY AFFORDABLE in perpetuity.
 This bill needs a few more stipulations: